marciovcampos/coinsynch/README.md

 What is the CoinSynch?
 =====================

-CoinSynch is a frontend challege.
+CoinSynch is a frontend challege with TypeScript, React, NextJS and Styled Components

 ## Give a Star! :star:
 If you liked the project or if CoinSynch helped you, please give a star ;)